ArtOfCode-/concaten/README.md

 ---

-**A note about versions**: My format is `major.milestone.task`, where each is the number for the most recently finished.
-For example, version `1.1.0` just completed the first task of milestone 2 of verison 1; version `1.0.4` might mean that I'm actually now working on v1.1, but haven't completed any tasks in it yet.
+**A note about versions**: My format is `major.milestone`, where each is the number for the most recently finished.
+For example, version `1.1` just completed the first task of milestone 2 of verison 1.
+Note that, despite the superficial similarity, versions are not numbers: `1.10` comes after `1.9`.

 Major version `0` is pre-completion; some of the parts may be done, but not all of it.
 Major version `1` is the first completed version of the language; from there, I'll iterate based on feedback and input from the users, and implement niceties.

-You may sometimes see the version as `x.x.x-[name]`.
-This indicates that it's not the version from the master branch, but some other branch.
-You'll only see this in the results of `concaten --version`; it doesn't appear in the git repo READMEs.
+---

 ###Current milestone